EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 Streamlined Scope:

-Only companies with more than 1,000 employees and 450 million EUR turnover remain fully required to report; for other companies, reporting becomes voluntary.
+Only companies with more than 1,000 employees and a turnover of 450 million EUR remain fully subject to reporting obligations; for other companies, reporting will be voluntary.

 Reduced Complexity:

 The number of data points is to be reduced by around 70%.
-Criteria for the principle "Do No Significant Harm" (DNSH) will be simplified and horizontally applicable to all sectors.
+Criteria for the "Do No Significant Harm" (DNSH) principle are simplified and horizontally applicable to all sectors.

 3. Significance for German Companies